Sassi360/sassi360/README.md

 ### Summary

-Senior Frontend Developer with 8 years of experience delivering high-performance web applications.
-Expertise in JavaScript, TypeScript, React and Vue, with a focus on creating intuitive user interfaces and scalable design systems.
-Consistently improves development efficiency and reduces time-to-market through streamlined processes and best practices.
-Adept at translating complex requirements into user-friendly solutions that drive product adoption and business growth.
+Senior Frontend Developer with 8 years of experience building fast, user-friendly web applications.
+Skilled in JavaScript, TypeScript, React, and Vue, with a strong focus on intuitive UI and scalable design.
+I streamline development processes to improve efficiency and speed up releases while ensuring top-notch user experiences.
+Passionate about turning complex ideas into easy-to-use solutions that drive engagement and business growth.

 ---